smorel/AppCoreKit/Documentation/Sample-template.markdown

 <h2>Customizing the appearance</h2>

-<p><b>AppCoreKit</b> provides a CSS like technology based on runtime, our conversion system and CascadingTree.
+<p><b>AppCoreKit</b> provides a CSS-like technology based on runtime, our conversion system and CascadingTree.
 This allows to target and customize any controllers, views and any of their properties that are KVC compliant.
 You can define templates that can be inherited by specific selectors targeting you objects.
 Objects can be targetted using class name or property name, and specialized using any of their property values.
 You don't need to write code as any of the <b>AppCoreKit</b> controllers and views are able to find their specific style and apply it to their hierarchy when needed.</p>
+<p>When running the app in the simulator, as soon as you change and save a .style file, your application is automatically updated at runtime.
+This avoid to change/compile/run and saves a LOT of time especially when you're debugging a view controller that is deep in that navigation workflow.
+This mechanism is also integrated in any of our technologies based on CascadingTree, .string files and images loaded with imageNamed:.</p>
 <p>As we want to target our view controller specifically in stylesheets, we'll set its name property that we generally use for this purpose.</p>

 <i>ViewControllers.m</i>